 2. HMA VPN slow speeds

 Another problem I observed when testing out HMA for this review was slow speeds.
 My baseline speed for testing is 160 Mbps (without a VPN).
-I ran all tests from my location in Western Europe using a wired ethernet connection.
+I ran all tests using a wired ethernet connection.

 First, I tested nearby servers around the EU.
 These should have provided speeds close to my baseline speed.

 Using a nearby server in Germany, HMA could only provide about 58 Mbps.
 This is certainly not good given my (close) proximity to the test server.

 Next, I tested a server in Switzerland.
 Again, I was expecting speeds close to my baseline speed, but it was slower.

 Switzerland server: 57 Mbps